Lola Montès: Restoration

 Certain elements removed from the film negative by the producers went missing and were believed lost, but their later discovery allowed the film to be reedited according to Ophüls's intentions.
 The reedit was digitally restored by a small team of restoration artists, including John Healy at Technicolor under the direction of Tom Burton.
 A black-and-white version of the film was also repaired by Martina Müller and Werner Dütsch.

 The restored film was shown at the New York Film Festival from September 26 to October 12, 2008, before being rereleased by Rialto Pictures in November.
 It was screened in its full Cinemascope aspect ratio, and included five minutes of additional footage never before shown in any U.S. release of the film.

 Lola Montès was released on DVD and Blu-ray in North America by The Criterion Collection in February 2010.

 Legacy

 Ebert lauded the film's camerawork and set design, but felt that Carol's "wooden [and] shallow" performance as the titular character prevented the film from achieving greatness.
 Nonetheless, today it is among Ophüls's most revered works, with Dave Kehr calling it a masterpiece and writing, "certainly this story of a courtesan's life is among the most emotionally plangent, visually ravishing works the cinema has to offer."
 The film received five votes in the British Film Institute's 2012 Sight & Sound critics' poll, and Danny Peary's 1981 book Cult Movies acclaims it as one of the 100 most-representative examples of the cult film phenomenon.

+On the review aggregator website Rotten Tomatoes, 82% of 34 critics' reviews are positive.
+The website's consensus reads: "A panoramic opus on celebrity that pops with vivid colors, Lola Montés is a narratively loose and visually splendid swan song for director Max Ophüls."